 I chose to use whole eggs simmered on top of the mixture for this photo.
 That is always an option for a beautiful result as well.

-North Penn Skillet Hash
+North Penn Breakfast Skillet

 Equipment